urbaman/fate_condensed/8 - Optional Rules.md

 An armor value reduces the shifts of a successful hit.
 So, Armor:2 makes any hit worth 2 less than usual.
 If you hit but the target’s Armor reduces the attack’s shifts to 0 or below, you get a boost to use on your target but don’t do any harm.

 Choose your range of ratings carefully.
 Keep an eye on how likely they make a consequence (or worse) on a tie.
-We recommend a range of 0 to 4 at most.
+We recommend a range of 0 to 4 at most